Toronto Train Vacations

 CN Tower

-Before taking a train trip from Toronto to Vancouver or any other Canadian city, check out the CN Tower, classified as one of the Seven Wonders of the Modern World due to its height.
+Before taking a train trip from Toronto to any Canadian city, check out the CN Tower, classified as one of the Seven Wonders of the Modern World due to its height.
 While you're there, dine at 360 Restaurant, which revolves slowly to give patrons panoramic views of Toronto and beyond.
 If you're an adrenaline junkie, don't miss the EdgeWalk experience, which allows you to walk around the top of the building's main pod while attached to an overhead rail.

 Toronto Harbour Cruise